okteto/okteto/README.md

 <img align="left" src="images/how-does-it-work.png">

-The end result is that the remote cluster is seen by your IDE and tools as a local filesystem/environment.
-You keep writing your code on your local IDE and as soon as you save a file, the change goes to the development container, and your application instantly updates (taking advantage of any hot-reload mechanism you already have).
+The end result is a remote cluster that is seen by your IDE and tools as a local filesystem/environment.
+You keep writing code on your local IDE and as soon as you save a file, the change goes to the development container, and your application instantly updates (taking advantage of any hot-reload mechanism you already have).
 This whole process happens in an instant.
 No docker images need to be created and no Kubernetes manifests need to be applied to the cluster.

 ## Why Okteto

 `okteto` has several advantages when compared to more traditional development approaches:

 - **Fast inner loop development**: build and run your application using your favorite tools directly from your development container.
 Native builds are always faster than the _docker build/redeploy_ cycle.
-- **Realistic development environment**: your development container reuses the same variables, secrets, sidecars, volumes, etc... than your original Kubernetes deployment.
+- **Realistic development environment**: your development container reuses the same variables, secrets, sidecars, volumes, etc... as your original Kubernetes deployment.
 Realistic environments eliminate integration issues.
 - **Replicability**: development containers eliminate the need to install your dependencies locally, everything is pre-configured in your development image.
 - **Unlimited resources**: get access to the hardware and network of your cluster when developing your application.
 - **Deployment independent**: `okteto` decouples deployment from development.
 You can deploy your application with kubectl, Helm, a serverless framework, or even a CI pipeline and use `okteto up` to develop it.
 This is especially useful for cloud-native applications where deployment pipelines are not trivial.